VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Prereq/othersubjects.md

 ## Art, Design, UI & UX

-I know what you're thinking "Vega, this guide is about engineering- why should I give a damn about art?"
+I know what you're thinking, "Vega, this guide is about engineering- why should I give a damn about art?"

-Because you'll still probably need to design enclosures, make easy to read documentation, and probably make a user interface or two, and bad design usually leads to both users not being interest in the first place *and* a poor user experience.
+Because you'll still probably need to design enclosures, make easy to read documentation, and probably make a user interface or two, and bad design usually leads to both users not being interested in the first place *and* a poor user experience.

 So, even if you're not super into it, give the [Design Chapters]({{< relref "Design/basics" >}}) a quick skim and look at the parts that seem relevant to you, you'll want to look at [Section 4 - UI/UX]({{< relref "Design/uiux" >}}) for sure.